Final Fantasy Crystal Chronicles (video game): Plot

 Crystal Chronicles takes place in an unnamed fantasy world inhabited by four races.
 The player takes control of a caravan hailing from the village of Tipa, in which members of the world's four races come together to help its mission.
-1000 years before the game's events, the world's sustaining Great Crystal was shattered by a meteorite carrying an alien lifeform called the Meteor Parasite.
+One thousand years before the game's events, the world's sustaining Great Crystal was shattered by a meteorite carrying an alien lifeform called the Meteor Parasite.
 The Parasite generated a poisonous vapour called the Miasma, which kills anyone it touches.
 Fragments of the Great Crystal ward off the Miasma from surviving settlements, but require renewal using myrrh, an energy harvested from magical trees using magical vessels protected by dedicated caravans.
 The Tipa caravanners go on missions across the world to gather myrrh, learning the world's history from travellers and characters found in other settlements.

 The caravanners eventually reach the home of the Carbuncles, an ancient race who guided the world's races to the Great Crystal fragments before going into hiding.
 After hearing of their adventures, the Carbuncles direct the caravanners to the source of the Miasma, asking them to destroy the Meteor Parasite.
 The caravanners fight the Meteor Parasite, but before they can kill it are transported to an unknown realm.
-There they meet Mio and her evil counterpart Raem, metaphysical beings born following the Great Crystal's destruction.
-Raem attacks the caravanners, merging with Mio to increase his power, before being finally destroyed.
+There they meet Mio and her evil counterpart, Raem, metaphysical beings born following the Great Crystal's destruction.
+Raem attacks the caravanners, merging with Mio to increase his power, before finally being destroyed.
 Mio and Raem separate and fade away, then the caravanners are sent back to Mount Vellenge to destroy the wounded Meteor Parasite.
 The world is freed from the Miasma—allowing the four tribes to begin rebuilding civilisation—and the caravanners return home.